FL · State guide

 Florida home energy rebates & incentives (2026)

-Florida declined its federal IRA Home Energy Rebate allocation, so HOMES and HEAR are not offered here — in 2026 savings come from utility rebate programs (cooling efficiency and heat pump water heaters are common focus areas) and, for income-qualified households, the Weatherization Assistance Program.
+Florida's rebate story took a U-turn: the state declined its roughly $346 million IRA allocation in 2023, then reversed course and won federal approval in January 2025.
+The FDACS Office of Energy is now building the Florida Energy Saver Program, but applications haven't opened yet — so in 2026 the practical savings come from utility rebate programs (cooling efficiency and heat pump water heaters are common focus areas) and, for income-qualified households, the Weatherization Assistance Program.
 The federal 25C/25D tax credits ended after 2025 and no longer apply.

-• IRA rebates (HOMES/HEAR) in Florida: Not offered — Florida declined its federal allocation
+• IRA rebates (HOMES/HEAR) in Florida: Not open yet — Florida reversed its 2023 refusal, won federal approval in January 2025, and is preparing the Florida Energy Saver Program

 • Federal tax credits (25C/25D): Ended December 31, 2025 — no federal home energy tax credit for 2026 installs